Skip to main content

 Neutron and X-Ray Scattering

-The Neutron and X-ray Scattering program uses a variety of scattering techniques to investigate the structure and dynamics of energy materials with properties that emerge from the presence of complex-short range correlations, defects and interfaces.
+We use a variety of neutron and x-ray techniques to investigate the structure and dynamics of energy and quantum materials with properties that emerge from the presence of local defects and complex short-range correlations.

 Research Group